lucardcoder/Terraform-Project-Team1/ASG/README.md

 ## Auto Scaling Group & Application Load Balancer
-Load Balancer works with launch template Auto Scaling Group to distribute incoming traffic across your targets to Servers (healthy Amazon EC2 instances) and Database.
-This increases the scalability and availability of your application.
-You can enable Load Balancer within multiple availability zones to increase the fault tolerance of your applications.
+Load Balancer works with launch template Auto Scaling Group to distribute incoming traffic across targets to Servers (healthy Amazon EC2 instances) and Database.
+This increases the scalability and availability of the application.
+We can enable Load Balancer within multiple availability zones to increase the fault tolerance of your applications.
 ```
 module "asg" {
   source  = "terraform-aws-modules/autoscaling/aws"